nest/nest-simulator/doc/installation/mac_install.rst

       make installcheck

    To compile NEST with MPI support, add ``-Dwith-mpi=ON`` as ``cmake`` option.
-   For further CMake options, see :doc:`compilation_options`.
+   For further CMake options, see :doc:`cmake_options`.

 #.
 To run NEST, configure your environment with